PERFORMING ARTS GRANT GUIDELINES FOR 2025-26

 GUIDELINES FOR GRANT PROPOSALS TO THE PERFORMING ARTS PROGRAM

-The Foundation supports only not-for-profit performing arts organizations based in New York City, principally (but not exclusively) in the Borough of Manhattan.
-It does not give grants to organizations outside New York City, to individual artists, broadcast programs, spoken word, arts-in-education initiatives, workshop endeavors, or media/visual arts projects related to stage performance.
+The Foundation supports only not-for-profit performing arts organizations based in and incorporated in New York City, principally (but not exclusively) in the Borough of Manhattan.
+It does not award grants to organizations outside New York City, to individual artists, broadcast programs, spoken word, arts-in-education initiatives, workshop endeavors, national arts service initiatives, or media/visual arts projects related to stage performance.
 Only publicly supported organizations described in Section 501(c)(3) of the Internal Revenue Code may submit applications.
 The Foundation does not make grants to fiscal agents for the benefit of individual artists, special initiatives, start-up projects, or emerging organizations that are not already publicly supported and tax-exempt.
 Requests for special development campaigns, building projects, or endowment support are not considered.

-The Foundation also provides grants to an extremely limited number of conservatory and development programs in New York City dedicated to young professionals seeking full-time careers in the performing arts.
+The Foundation also provides grants to an extremely limited number of pre-professional conservatory and developmental programs in New York City dedicated exclusively to those pursuing full-time careers in the performing arts.
 Applications are not accepted for support of arts-in-education programs at the primary and secondary school level.

 The Foundation generally directs funding towards a roster of established local arts institutions whose grants are usually sustained from year to year.
 When funds are available to expand the roster, an important part of the Foundation’s mission is to also support noteworthy emerging organizations in New York City that stage performances regularly and contribute to a greater understanding of New York’s creative sectors and diverse cultures.

 Most performing arts requests to the Samuels Foundation are for general operating support, although we also accept proposals for targeted creative projects, or local season support from New York City performing arts organizations that might otherwise be on tour.
+All professional producing applicants must pay appropriate levels of compensation to artists.
 Application review meetings with Foundation staff are not required, but arts organizations that have not previously applied are encouraged to send a brief email inquiry to the Samuels Foundation Manager of Program Administration, Colette Lui [clui@samuels.org], prior to filing, to confirm that their request will match our guidelines.

 The Foundation’s Board of Directors maintains a standing Performing Arts Committee that reviews all grant proposals prior to action by the full Board.
-During 2023-24, the Committee will participate in four grant review cycles that will begin on September 5, 2023, December 1, 2023, March 1, 2024 and June 3, 2024.
+During 2025-26, the Committee will participate in four grant review cycles that begin on September 4, 2025, December 1, 2025, March 2, 2026 and June 1, 2026.
 For a grant application to be eligible for consideration at a specific meeting of the Committee, a complete application [see below] must be submitted to the Foundation via its electronic grants portal no later than 5PM on one of the above dates.

-Please be aware that our performing arts budget remains tight.
-Grant increases will be unlikely for most returning grantees, and we expect that few additional organizations will be added to our roster in 2023-24.
+Please be aware that the Foundation’s performing arts budget is extremely limited.
+Grant increases will be unlikely for most returning grantees, and we expect that few additional organizations will be added to our roster in 2025-26.

-B) Materials to be submitted in all application packets, whether for new or renewed grants --
+B) Materials to be included with all application submissions, whether for new or renewed grants --

 1) A narrative description, not exceeding three pages, that succinctly covers the applicant organization’s